nanoporetech/dorado-docs/docs/assembly/polish.md

 [Flye]({{flye}}) and aligned reads and outputs an updated version of the assembly.

-Additionally, `dorado polish` can output a VCF file containing records for all variants discovered during polishing, or a gVCF file containing records for all locations in the input draft sequences.
+Additionally, Dorado `polish` can output a VCF file containing records for all variants discovered during polishing, or a gVCF file containing records for all locations in the input draft sequences.

+Note that Dorado `polish` is a **haploid** polishing tool and does _not_ implement any sort of phasing internally.
+It will take input alignment data _as is_ and run it through the polishing model to produce the consensus sequences.
+For more information, please take a look at [this section](#polishing-diploidpolyploid-assemblies).

 ## Quick Start